- No baked goods here, only local Austin gifts

-Located half a block from the Capitol building, the Old Bakery and Emporium is the perfect stop before or after a tour of the Texas State Capitol.
-Besides serving as a visitor center with more information on what to do and what to see in Austin, it is filled with handmade souvenirs, art and home decor made by local Austin artisans over the age of 50.
+Besides serving as a visitor center with more information on what to do and what to see in Austin, the Old Bakery is filled with handmade souvenirs, art, and home decor made by local Austin artisans over the age of 50.
 It also serves as a fine art gallery with its old stone walls providing a dramatic backdrop to rotating exhibits by local Austin artists.

-The Old Bakery and Emporium gift shop features a range of products made by local artisans and craftsmen over the age of fifty.
+The Old Bakery and Emporium features a range of products made by local artisans and craftsmen over the age of fifty.
 Jewelry, ceramics, quilts, original artwork and woodcraft are just some of the items available as unique souvenirs of Austin.

 The art gallery at the Old Bakery displays curated exhibits that celebrate Austin’s rich artistic and cultural diversity.
 The intention of the art exhibits are to educate and inspire.
 The art shows include artwork of all mediums and the artists come from all walks of life.